Frequently Asked Questions

 While you don’t necessarily need an internship to graduate, having internship or co-op experience on your resume will make you stand out in a competitive job market.
 Employers are looking for candidates who have taken the initiative to gain real-world hands-on experience and, more often than not, internship and co-op sites provide just that experience.
 Perhaps the biggest benefit is the opportunity some interns get for continued full-time employment at their internship site.
 Regardless, just having an internship experience will make the first post-graduation job easier to get, and it may increase your chances for a larger salary.

 Visit the Internships and Co-ops section of our website.
 You can also find internship and co-op postings on CareerLINK, our online job search network.
+Talking with a career counselor can be a good start.
 Finally, check with your faculty members for advice and recommendations.

 For an overview of the steps involved in the application process, visit our website's Internships and Co-ops link and the information in Internships, Co-ops and Other Experiential Education Opportunities: An Overview.